kschoudary/Unit18_Blockchain/README.md

 Blockchain Transactions using Puppeth and Geth
 KS, 8/27/2020 - Homework#18-BlockChain

-Note: As per project requirments, I used the 'proof-of-authority'.
-And with this option, my transaction staus of the transfer is 'Pending'.
-Theany confirmations or  'proof-of-authority' option is preventing node1 from mining which is why I am not getting any confirmations.
-This is reported to class instructor and almost all the students have similar issues with this option.

 Introduction:
 This document explains the detailed steps followed for submitting the Homework for the project - Unit18_Blockchain.
 Detailed Steps: